-Security: Disability Services understands the academic rigors and safety measure that instructors undertake in administrating their exams.
+Security: Disability Support Services understands the academic rigors and safety measure that instructors undertake in administrating their exams.
 We take test security very seriously.
 We have a monitored testing room, along with a computer-monitoring program.

 Testing Rooms: We have limited testing space.
-Our office has a total of 7 testing stations, at times when we are overloaded with requests, we may utilize other locations with in the office for students to test.
-By announcing you exams in class as early as possible, it allows students to schedule with our office.
+Our office has a total of 7 testing stations, at times when we are overloaded with requests, we may utilize other locations within the office for students to test.
+By announcing your exams in class as early as possible, it allows students to schedule with our office.
 Our office is on a first come first served basis, so scheduling early is important.
 Also, please note, during finals week we utilize block scheduling as described above.

 1. Meet with the student to determine alternative testing options (department office vs. testing center).

 2. Fill out the Test Taking Form with instructions for the proctoring office.
 Please clearly indicate the date and time the exam is to be administered.

 3. Send a copy of the exam via email or hand deliver.

 1. Students are responsible for contacting instructors at the beginning of the quarter to identify self and discuss arrangements for special testing needs.
 Because of limited space in the DSS office, if it is possible to make arrangements within the department to take a test and the student does not have the specific request to test at the DSS center, please make those arrangements.
 If that is not possible, have the student contact DSS at least 72 hours in advance.

 2. Students are expected to check with the DSS Office early in the quarter if testing accommodations need to be arranged within the DSS Office.